Alsace from the sky – 7 aerial activities to try out

 • There is so much to see that the time passes much too quickly!

 This experience has been tested by Vivine – Ready to admire Alsace from the sky?
-With the return of the warm weather, I was reminded of an incredible experience I had last summer that I’d like to share with you… Flying over Alsace like a bird!
-Direction to the runway of Kogenheim, where are proposed first flights in a gyrocopter… Before discovering it in a gift box, I didn’t even know it existed!
-I would define theautogyro as an open helicopter or a flying motorcycle, but for the technical details, I leave you the Wikipedia definition!
+With the return of the warm weather, I remembered an incredible experience I had last summer that I’d like to share with you… Flying over Alsace like a bird!
+Head for the Kogenheim airstrip, where we offer ultralight gyrocopter baptisms… Until I discovered it in a gift box, I didn’t even know it existed!
+I’d define anautogyro as an open helicopter or flying motorcycle, but for the technical details, I’ll leave you with the Wikipedia definition!

 • The view, of course